-ADM.24.03 A written directive requires that the agency's radio operations be conducted in accordance with Federal Communications Commission (FCC) procedures, and if applicable, SIRS procedures.
+ADM.24.03 A written directive requires that the agency's radio operations be conducted in accordance with Federal Communications Commission (FCC) procedures.

 ADM.
-24.04 A written directive defines the following:
+24.04 IF the communications function is overseen by the agency's chief executive officer, a written directive defines the following: